 Simply drop one in the tub, let it fizz and pop open the plastic container inside to reveal the ring and a cute note.

 All bath bomb recipes are pretty much the same: baking soda, citric acid, sea salt and essential oils.
-While the ingredients haven’t changed much, I love that bath bombs still manage to get more and more interesting – first with glitter, then geodes and now hidden bling.
+But I like to put my own little spin on things whenever I can.

 These hidden ring bath bombs are scented with rose and grapefruit essential oils and naturally tinted with beet root powder to give them an ombre effect.
 Coconut oil helps the bombs stick together while also nourishing skin and soothing dry spots.
 To finish things off, I pressed dried flowers into the top of each bomb before tucking a simple gold ring in the middle.

-When you drop one of these hidden ring bath bombs in a warm bath, it releases a fresh, floral scent, gives the water a soft pink hue while slowly revealing the ring inside.
+When you drop one of these bath bombs in a warm bath, it releases a fresh, floral scent, gives the water a soft pink hue while slowly revealing the ring inside.

 The best part of making your own hidden ring bath bombs is that you can choose the jewelry you put in them.
 A simple ring or two would be the perfect surprise for girls of any age, while a fancier ring would make a great Valentine’s Day or anniversary present for a significant other.
 But no need to stop at rings when necklaces, bracelets and earrings would be equally appreciated.